boot-clj/boot/README.md

 composed, and eliminates configuration boilerplate in the project environment.

 * Tasks produce files which may be further processed by other tasks or emitted into the final output directory as artifacts.
-Using Boot's file management facilities eliminates the need for the task itself to know which is the case during a particular build.
+Using boot's file management facilities eliminates the need for the task itself to know which is the case during a particular build.